alexandros-gilch/alexandros-gilch.github.io/content/authors/admin/_index.md

 I am a Ph.D. candidate at the Bonn Graduate School of Economics.

+I will be visiting the Department of Economics at the University of Pennsylvania from January to May 2025.

-My research interests are Computational Economics, Macroeconometrics, and International Macroeconomics.
+My research interests lie in computational economics, macroeconometrics, and international macroeconomics.